Refresh the browser when you save a file

 With the livereload and Guard projects, it's fairly easy to setup.

-Note: Since I wrote this article, Livereload 2 has been released.
+Note: Since I wrote this article, multiple new versions of livereload have been released.
 It looks as though that's an even easier way to reload your pages, but I haven't had a chance to try it with Nesta yet.
 These instructions are for Livereload 1.

 Installing guard